Skip to content

 • inundate a variety of habitats to increase the growth of biofilms and support waterbug productivity

-• water the native fringing bank vegetation to support seed germination and growth and prevent the encroachment of exotic terrestrial plants in the river channel
+• inundate native fringing bank vegetation to support seed germination and growth and prevent the encroachment of exotic terrestrial plants in the river channel

 Fish iconMountain iconsPlatypus iconPlant iconJigsaw iconInsect icon